gracelgilbert/watercolor-stylization/README.md

 - The two blurring passes, the control image, and "colorImage" are passed as input to a shader that combines them, applies the normal mapping of the paper, and outputs to a texture
 - Volumetric raymarching is rendered ontop of the final texture and the result is output to the screen

+The user can toggle which render pass is in view.

 ### Mesh deformation
 There are two forms of mesh deformation.
 The first is to achieve the effect of hand tremors and the second is for color bleeding.
 #### Hand tremors